github/docs/content/actions/using-workflows/reusing-workflows.md

    {%else%}
    For details of the syntax for defining inputs and secrets, see [`on.workflow_call.inputs`](/actions/reference/workflow-syntax-for-github-actions#onworkflow_callinputs) and [`on.workflow_call.secrets`](/actions/reference/workflow-syntax-for-github-actions#onworkflow_callsecrets).
    {%endif%}
 1. In the reusable workflow, reference the input or secret that you defined in the `on` key in the previous step.
-If the secrets are inherited using `secrets: inherit`, secrets that are not defined in the `on` key can be referenced.
+If the secrets are inherited using `secrets: inherit`, you can reference them even if they are not defined in the `on` key.

    {% raw %}
    ```yaml